GiovanniGrieco/DiteCross/README.md

 A bot that automatically relays Discord and Telegram messages from one group to another.

+NOTE:
+Due to personal matters I can't develop this bot actively.
+I just made it to give an impulse on the community and look forward  to better ideas.
+I noticed that a new project was recently created and is better than this project, so please [take a look at it](https://github.com/trgwii/TediCross) if you want an up-to-date bot and ready to use.
+Thank you :)

 ## Installation
 DiteCross is based on NodeJS with `npm`, so make sure to have both of them installed.